vedanta1097/DSS_Grab/readme.md

 # DSS_Grab

-Created using Laravel for backend and AdminLTE for frontend.
-Thanks to github.com/jeroennoten/Laravel-AdminLTE for providing easy AdminLTE integration with Laravel 5
+Created using Laravel for backend and AdminLTE for frontend. easy AdminLTE integration with Laravel 5 : github.com/jeroennoten/Laravel-AdminLTE

 ## Run it locally